mrezasoltani/mrezasoltani.github.io/_pages/Course/module_1.md

 ### Datasets in ML
 * As mentioned earlier, the availability of data is essential for all ML algorithms.
 In recent years, there are a large amount of data publicly available.
 Here, we briefly review some of the common datasets used in ML literature.
+   * Small dataset for ML:
+      - 1. **Mall Customers.** This dataset contains information about people visiting the mall in a particular city, including age, annual income, and spending score.
+      - 2. **IRIS.** This dataset includes 150 sample with four features with information about the flower petal.
+      - 3. **Boston Housing.** This dataset Contains information collected by the US Census Service about housing in the area of Boston Mass.
+The dataset is small in size with only 506 cases.
+      - 4. **Fake News Detection.** This Dataset contains 7,796 data with with four features: news, title, news text, result.
+      - 5. **Wine Quality.** The dataset contains different chemical information about the wine.
+Each expert graded the wine quality between 0 (very bad) and 10 (very excellent).
+There are 1,599 red wine samples and 4,898 white wine samples.
+      - 6. **SOCR data — Heights and Weights.** This dataset contains the height and weights of 25,000 different humans of 18 years of age.
+      - 7. **Titanic.** The dataset contains information about name, age, sex, number of siblings aboard, and other information about 891 passengers in the training set and 418 passengers in the testing set.
+      - 8. **Credit Card Fraud Detection.** The dataset contains transactions made by credit labeled as fraudulent or genuine.
+There are a total of 284,807 transactions, out of which only 492 are fraudulent (highly imbalanced dataset).

    * Data in image domain:
       - 1. **MNIST.** This dataset contains the gray-scale of \((28\times\)) images of digits from 0 to 9.
 It contains 60,000 training images and 10,000 testing images.
+      - 2. **Fashion MNIST.**
-      - 2. **CIFAR-10/100.** The CIFAR-10 dataset contains 60,000 colorful images of 32*32 pixels.
+      - 3. **CIFAR-10/100.** The CIFAR-10 dataset contains 60,000 colorful images of \((32\times32\)) pixels.
 They are labeled from 0-9.
 The CIFAR-100 is similar to the CIFAR-10 dataset, but the difference is that it has 100 classes instead of 10.
-      - 3. **ImageNet.** This dataset contains 14,197,122 annotated images according to the WordNet hierarchy.
+      - 4. **ImageNet.** This dataset contains 14,197,122 annotated images according to the WordNet hierarchy.
 Since 2010 the dataset is used in the ImageNet Large Scale Visual Recognition Challenge (ILSVRC), a benchmark in image classification and object detection.
 The training data contains 1000 categories and 1.2 million images.
-      - 4. **MS COCO.** This dataset is a huge database for object detection, segmentation and image captioning tasks.
+      - 5. **MS COCO.** This dataset is a huge database for object detection, segmentation and image captioning tasks.
 It has around 1.5 million labeled images.
-      - 5. **Flickr 8k.** The Flickr 8k dataset contains 8,000 images and each image is labeled with 5 different captions.
+      - 6. **Flickr 8k.** The Flickr 8k dataset contains 8,000 images and each image is labeled with 5 different captions.
 The dataset is used to build image captioning.

    * Data in Natural Language Processing (NLP):
       - 1. **Enron Email.** This Enron dataset contains around 0.5 million emails of over 150 users mostly from the management of Enron.
 The size of the data is around 432 MB.
       - 2. **Yelp.** It contains 1.2 million tips by 1.6 million users, over 1.2 million business attributes and photos for natural language processing tasks.